Spring and Upthrust Trading Strategy

 Spring and Follow-through

 WHAT PRICE ACTION SHOULD HAPPEN AFTER SPRING?
-If a spring fails to rally away from the SUPPORT and the price hangs near the Spring low, then Something is likely wrong
+If a spring fails to rally away from the SUPPORT and the price hangs near the Spring low, Something is likely wrong.

 WHEN SHOULD AVOID TRADING SPRING